Second Watauga Housing Forum discusses accessibility in housing

-BOONE – The Watauga Housing Forum met on March 28 for the second time to discuss issues with accessibility in housing in Watauga County.
+BOONE – The Watauga Housing Forum met for the second time on March 28 to discuss housing accessibility issues in Watauga County.

 Kellie Reed Ashcraft, the facilitator of the Watauga Housing Forum, welcomed participants to the event and introduced the topic for the night: accessibility in housing.